iTwin/imodel-native/iModelJsNodeAddon/api_package/README.md

 On Windows you would install your local build of the addon like this:

 ```
-REM First, you must install the platform-specific addon into the generated addon aggregator package.
-This is a new requirement.

-set ImodelJsRoot=<The parent directory of imodeljs-core>
+if .%ImodelJsRoot% == . goto :missingvar

+REM These installs point the aggregator packages to the local builds of the platform-specific addon packages.
+REM Note: The names of the platform-specific addon packages are platform-, cpu-, and node/electron version-specific.
 cd %OutRoot%Winx64\packages\imodeljs-nodeaddon
-call npm install --no-save  %OutRoot%Winx64\packages\imodeljs-n_8_9-win32-x64
+call npm install --no-save  %OutRoot%Winx64\packages\imodeljs-nodeaddonapi %OutRoot%Winx64\packages\imodeljs-n_8_9-win32-x64
+cd %OutRoot%Winx64\packages\imodeljs-electronaddon
+call npm install --no-save  %OutRoot%Winx64\packages\imodeljs-nodeaddonapi %OutRoot%Winx64\packages\imodeljs-e_1_6_11-win32-x64

-REM You must re-run the above install command whenever you rebuild the MakePackages part, as that will re-create the %OutRoot%Winx64\packages\imodeljs-nodeaddon directory.
+REM Note: You must re-run the above install command whenever you rebuild the MakePackages part, as that will re-create
+REM         the %OutRoot%Winx64\packages\imodeljs-nodeaddon and %OutRoot%Winx64\packages\imodeljs-electronaddon directories.

 REM Next, install the addon aggregator and api packages in imodeljs.
+REM Note that you must install these packages in each package that depends on them.
-Note that you do not install the platform-specific addon in this step.
-It comes along with the aggregator package.
+REM Note that you do not install the platform-specific addons in this step.
+They are nested in the aggregator packages.

 cd %ImodelJsRoot%imodeljs-core\source\backend
-call npm install --no-save  %OutRoot%Winx64\packages\imodeljs-nodeaddonapi
+call npm install --no-save  %OutRoot%Winx64\packages\imodeljs-nodeaddonapi %OutRoot%Winx64\packages\imodeljs-nodeaddon %OutRoot%Winx64\packages\imodeljs-electronaddon
 cd %ImodelJsRoot%imodeljs-core\source\test
 call npm install --no-save  %OutRoot%Winx64\packages\imodeljs-nodeaddonapi %OutRoot%Winx64\packages\imodeljs-nodeaddon
+cd %ImodelJsRoot%imodeljs-core\source\testbed
+call npm install --no-save  %OutRoot%Winx64\packages\imodeljs-nodeaddonapi %OutRoot%Winx64\packages\imodeljs-electronaddon
 cd %ImodelJsRoot%imodeljs-core

+goto :xit

+:missingvar
+echo Define ImodelJsRoot to point to the parent directory that contains imodeljs-core.
+For example: set ImodelJsRoot=d:\imjs\

+:xit

 ```